antfeder/president/README.md

 In order to replicate a real environment, a scheduled task has been implemented.

-Data refreshing is handled with an artisan command: `surveys:refresh`.
+Data refreshing is handled through an artisan command: `surveys:refresh`.
 Its job is to fetch fresh data, and managing synchronization accross the database.

 For demo purpose, a cron task is scheduled to execute every minute in dev environment.